stevewhitmore/notes/aws/aws-dev-cert/database/database_fundamentals.md

 Takes care of backups and patches

+Uses storage autoscaling by utilizing Elastic Block Storage (EBS) with the exception of Amazon Aurora which uses Shared Cluster Storage architecture.

 Structured tables <- generally support -> Structured Query Language (SQL) operations

 A database view is basically a saved select statement.
 Tables are linked together via joining on common fields and they generate a temporary view.
 This processing is done by the RDBMS script engine which means a relational database is generally quite complex and requires a lot of computing resources.
 This means generally the software footprint for relational databases are bigger than for non-relational.

+#### Storage types

+##### General Purpose SSD Storage
+- Good option for broad range of use cases
+- Provides single-digit millisecond latencies
+- Cost effective
+- SSD storage for primary data
+    - Minimum 20GiB
+    - Maximum 64TiB (SQL Server 16 TiB)

+##### Provisioned IOPS (SSD) Storage
+- Good for workloads that operate at a very high I/O
+- **IOPS:** Minimum 8,800, max 80,000 (SQL Server 40,000)
+- **Storage for primary data:** Minimum 100GiB, max 64TiB (SQL Server 16TiB)

+##### Magnetic Storage
+Provided for backwards compatibility.
+AWS recommends General Purpose instead.

+##### Shared Cluster Storage
+- Aurora uses this
+- The option to configure and select storage options does not exist
+- Your storage will scale automatically as your database grows

 #### Database engines